SDFIdk/vanda_hydrometry_event_consumer/README.md

 Activate debug level for logging to get received raw event into the log file.
 Activate trace level to get both raw events and executed queries into the log file.

-The property "dk.dataforsyningen.vanda_hydrometry_event_consumer.loggingEvents" in application.properties should also be set to "all" or "processed".
+The property "dk.dataforsyningen.vanda_hydrometry_event_consumer.loggingEvents" in application.properties can be set to "all" so that all events are logged or to "processed" so only the processed events are logged.

 ## Usage